G is for Greg

 I petted his head, and he followed me home.

 For three months, I kept him in my dormitory.

 He was the first boy that slept in my bed.

 He gave me a moonstone and read to me

-I cut class that semester to let him school me
+I cut class that semester, and Greg schooled me

-his voice stretched thin and fine.
-His face
+an angle: his voice stretched thin and fine,

 as I leaned in to kiss him.